You're busy. Your team is busy. Timesheets are full, clients are getting serviced, and the work is getting done. So why doesn't the revenue match?

 Don't treat write-offs as a billing-day afterthought.
 Set up a monthly review where you look at every engagement with realization below your target threshold.
 Ask:

-• Was the time recording accurate, or was it reconstructed from memory?
+- Was time tracked accurately, or reconstructed from memory?

 Use Budgets and Alerts

 Setting budgets and goals at the client or project level gives you early warning when an engagement is heading off-track.
-If your budget for a quarterly review is 15 hours and you're at 12 hours with significant work remaining, that's the time to have a conversation, either internally about efficiency or externally about scope and pricing.
+If your budget for a quarterly review is 15 hours and you're at 12 with significant work remaining, that's the time to have a conversation — either internally about efficiency or externally about scope and pricing.

 Real-time budget tracking removes the surprise from billing review and makes it possible to address problems before they become write-offs.